superpotato9/broadcast-net/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vunerbility in the codebase please report it to superpotato9 or FreehandBlock51 you should recive an update in less than a week
+If you find a vunerbility in the codebase please report it to superpotato9 or FreehandBlock51 you should recive an update in less than a week.